 - We instill an appreciation for public service values such as: accountability, civic engagement, equity, social justice, and sustainability.

-Students applying to San Francisco State University’s Public Administration Program should familiarize themselves with it's propsective student information in addition to the requirements and relevant deadlines for admission set by the Graduate Division.
+Students applying to San Francisco State University’s Public Administration Program should familiarize themselves with its prospective student information in addition to the requirements and relevant deadlines for admission set by the Graduate Division.

 Applicants to the MPA program are accepted both Fall and Spring.
-The Public Administration Admissions Committee will begin to review completed applications as of October 1, 2018 for the Spring 2019 admissions cycle.
-Applicants must submit all application materials by the November 1, 2018, deadline.
-The Public Administration Admissions Committee will begin to review completed applications as of March 1, 2019 for the Fall 2019 admissions cycle.
-Applicants must submit all application materials by the April 1, 2019, deadline.
+The Public Administration Admissions Committee will begin to review completed applications as of March 1, 2020 for the Fall 2020 admissions cycle.
+Applicants must submit all application materials by the May 1, 2020, deadline.

 To learn more about the program and the admission process attend a Prospective Student Informational Session.

-The Program offers three scholarships exclusively to MPA students each year.
+In addition to general scholarships offered across the University, the Public Administration Program offers two scholarships exclusively to MPA students each year (the Willie Brown Fellowship [$10,000 per year for two years with internship] and the Barney T. Deasy Honorary Scholarship [$9,000 for students with interest in affordable housing).
 Information about other scholarships and financial assistance can be found at the University’s Office of Financial Aid or by visiting a financial aid counselor at the Student Service Building during their office hours.
 In addition, SF State’s Fellowships Office is available to assist undergraduates, graduate students and recent alumni in applying for nationally competitive fellowships, scholarships and grants, as well as system-wide awards offered by the California State University system.

-The degree requires students to complete 42 units and is designed to be completed in seven semesters, so that working professionals can take classes part-time.
+The degree requires students to complete 39-42 units (the difference is dependent upon whether or not a student needs to take an internship or already has significant work experience) and can be completed in six to seven semesters; most students in the Program are working professionals who take classes part-time.
 Students choose to specialize in one of seven areas of elective emphasis: Nonprofit Administration, Public Management, Public Policy, Urban Administration, Criminal Justice Administration, Gerontology and Environmental Administration & Policy, or they can self-design an area of elective emphasis.
 Degree requirements for the MPA program can be found in the University Bulletin.

 Division of Graduate Studies